nicklasorte/3.1GHz_ground/README.md

 Download the R2022b (9.13) release and install on your machine.

 When you run the analysis, you will still need an active internet connection to access the Matlab terrain data.

+In this case, a basic version of Matlab is only needed to initalize the simulation parameters.